 The lawsuit and subsequent appeals ended in 1989, with a commitment on the part of the responsible parties to contribute to the costs of remediation.

+The Department of Public Health, with assistance from the CDC, organized a national advisory panel to recommend further studies.
 A birth outcomes study and a leukemia follow-up study, termed the Woburn Environmental and Birth Study (WEBS) were recommended.
 The Agency for Toxic Substances and Disease Registry (ATSDR) provided funds for both, and these began in 1988-1989.

 The Woburn Environment and Birth Study was released in 1993, with generally negative results.
 Citizens critiqued it based on the timing of the contamination and the study period.
 The Woburn childhood leukemia follow-up study was presented publicly in June 1996.
 Here, Suzanne Condon, Director of the Bureau of Environmental Health Assessment of the Massachusetts Department of Public Health, introduces the results which showed a link between pre-natal exposure to water from Wells G and H and risk of childhood leukemia.